 To search activated devices on the relaying path, the PAN coordinator issues the MLME-RSLN-MANAGEMENT primitives with the ManagementType attribute set to HELLO, as described in 6.2.23.
 The RSLN management request command with the Management Type field set to indicate HELLO is relayed to the destination device.
 The destination device reports the current configuration of all the devices on the relaying path beyond the destination device, as defined in 5.3.15.4.2.

 To get information on the device configuration, the PAN coordinator issues the MLME-RSLN-MANAGEMENT primitives with the ManagementType attribute set to DEVICE, as described in 6.2.23.
-The RSLN management request command with the Management Type field set to indicate DEVICE is relayed to the destination device..
+The RSLN management request command with the Management Type field set to indicate DEVICE is relayed to the destination device.
 The destination device reports the current configuration, as defined in 5.3.15.4.2.

 To get information on the relaying path configuration, the PAN coordinator issues the MLME-RSLN-MANAGEMENT primitives with the ManagementType attribute set to PATH.
 The destination device reports the relaying path configuration identified at the device, as defined in 5.3.15.4.3.